 Dr. Premkumar Rajagopal is a detail-oriented University President with 13 years of experience in the Education Industry.
 He has a proven ability to build relationships and maintain partnerships with academic partners internationally to increase overall productivity and grow profit channels.
 Dr. Premkumar Rajagopal expands network connections by effectively determining and meeting stakeholder needs, implementing price models, and optimizing resource control procedures.
 Results-oriented CEO with a demonstrated record of streamlining operations, increasing profits, and maximizing market penetration.
 He is a decisive leader promoting operational improvements, market expansion, and positive corporate culture as keys to success.
 Experienced Logistics and Supply Chain Manager with over 12 years of experience in the electronic industry.
+Experienced Vice-chancellor with over 13 years of experience in the education industry.
 Since 2019, Ph.D. and DBA supervisor at the Swiss School of Management Asia Region.
 In 2021, Dr. Premkumar Rajagopal was voted into the School Board and elected Chair of the Swiss School of Management.

-Dr. Elizabeth Soliday-Naui Dean, Member of the School Board, Member of the Academic Senate, Professor of International Management and Research
+Dr. Elizabeth Soliday-Naui | Member Professor of International Management and Research

 Dr. Elizabeth Soliday - Naui earned her Doctorate (Magna cum Laude) from University de Nice in France under the European Erasmus Scholarship program.
 She developed her career in the academy as an educator, leading international educational management ventures.
 She started several educational initiatives in Barcelona, Spain, where she is now based.
-Today, she serves as the President of the International School of Applied Social Sciences (ISASS) and the social enterprise- Barcelona Center for Applied Sciences (BCAS).
-On March 26th, 2022, Dr. Soliday-Naui was appointed "Provost" of the Swiss School of Management.
-In this crucial role, Dr. Elizabeth Soliday-Naui will act as the school's chief academic officer and is responsible for the school's academic affairs.
-The Provost collaborates with the President in setting overall educational priorities for the school and allocates all necessary resources to carry these priorities forward.
+Today, she serves as the President of the International School of Applied Social Sciences (ISASS) and the social enterprise-Barcelona Center for Applied Sciences (BCAS).

-Dr. Vasileios Margaritis | Dean of Research Center Member of the School Board and the Academic Senate
+Dr. Vasileios Margaritis | Member Dean of Research Center

 Dr. Vasileios Margaritis is an accomplished academic and research methodology expert with a strong background in quantitative and qualitative research methods.
 With an impressive career that spans across various academic institutions, he has been recognized for his contributions to the field of research and education.
 Prior to joining SSM, Dr. Margaritis held academic positions at prestigious institutions such as Walden University in the United States and the National and Kapodistrian University of Athens in Greece.
 His role as the Vice Chair of Walden University's Research Curriculum and Academic Policy Committee highlights his expertise in research methodology and academic leadership.
-At SSM, Dr. Margaritis plays a pivotal role in teaching research courses and providing guidance to doctoral students.
+At SSM, Dr. Margaritis plays a pivotal role in teaching research modules and providing guidance to doctoral students.
 His passion for research is not limited to the classroom; he has also collaborated with national and international organizations, including UNICEF and KMOP, as a research methodology consultant.

-Dr. Massimiliano Bracalé, President and Founder, Swiss School of Management Massimiliano Bracalè is the founder of the Swiss School of Management and currently serves as President.
+Dr. Massimiliano Bracalé, | Founder President

+Massimiliano Bracalè is the founder of the Swiss School of Management and currently serves as President.
 He received his Bachelor of Business Economics from the Zurich Business School in Switzerland.
 He also holds an MBA specializing in Marketing from Swiss Business School and earned a second MBA from the University of South Australia with a specialization in International Business.
 He earned his Doctorate in Business Administration (DBA) from the International American University in LA, USA.
 He is also Life & Business Coach and an International Coaching Federation member.